abridged/collabland-dev/blog/announcing-the-dev-portal.md

 The Developer Portal provides a dedicated platform for developers to contribute their Miniapps to:

 - Create client applications and get access to API credentials
-- Contribute Miniapps to the Collab.Land Marketplace.
+- Contribute Miniapps to the Collab.Land Miniapps.
 - Leverage LWC flow to request user permissions for data access.

 This significant evolution enables developers to reach over 50,000 communities who are actively seeking to enhance their members' experiences.
 Through the dev portal, developers can build and submit miniapps to provide to a vast array of applications and services for community admins to customize their communities.